 Securing a record deal is a major goal for many aspiring musicians.
 Most imagine themselves signing with one the of 3 major labels: Sony, Universal and Warner Records.
 However, these major labels actually represent only a tiny percentage of the global musician population.

 Independent record labels are amongst the top record labels in the world and offer different benefits to a major.
-There are advantages and disadvantages of signing to an indie so we’ll cover the pros and cons of independent record labels so you can work out what contract is best for you.
+There are advantages and disadvantages of signing to an indie.
+We’ll cover the pros and cons of independent record labels so you can work out what contract is best for you.

 In recent years, many artists have shifted their aspirations towards signing with indie labels.
-It’s a more realistic goal, but they also recognise the advantages of signing with a smaller, independent label over the mega-corporations.
-Read on to find out the differences between indie labels vs major labels.
+For many, it’s a more realistic goal and there are advantages of signing with a smaller, independent label.

 Pros and cons of independent record labels

 - Deals that are more artist-friendly